Harry Potter and the Deathly Hallows – Part 1 (soundtrack): Reception

 The reception for the soundtrack of Part 1 was overall positive.
-The first review of the soundtrack was released on 31 October 2010 by Jonathan Broxton, who rated the score 5/5, saying that "This score is one of Desplat’s greatest achievements and highlights everything I love about his work; the orchestral textures, the intricate use of unexpected instruments in unexpected settings, the crystal clarity of his orchestrations."
-Jorn Tillnes of Soundtrackgeek.com gave the score a 9/10 and remarked, "When challenged, Desplat brings out some great stuff as he proved with New Moon last year.
+The first review of the soundtrack was released on 31 October 2010 by Jonathan Broxton from Movie Music UK, who rated the score 5/5, saying that "This score is one of Desplat's greatest achievements and highlights everything I love about his work; the orchestral textures, the intricate use of unexpected instruments in unexpected settings, the crystal clarity of his orchestrations."
+Jorn Tillnes of Soundtrackgeek.com gave the score a 9/10, and remarked, "When challenged, Desplat brings out some great stuff as he proved with New Moon last year.
 It is a well-written score that fits perfectly with the darker Harry Potter."
-Caleb Leland of Shadowlocked.com gave the soundtrack 4/5 stars, stating that "While this is a good soundtrack, there’s something about it that keeps it from being great.
+Caleb Leland of Shadowlocked.com gave the soundtrack 4/5 stars, stating that "While this is a good soundtrack, there's something about it that keeps it from being great.
 But it did make me more excited to see the new film."

 Steve Ewing from Filmmusicsite.com rated the soundtrack 7/10, commenting that "Desplat was really on to something when he wrote this soundtrack, and perhaps if he had given it a little more thought, he would have recognized how close he had come to writing something outstanding.
-Instead, the soundtrack’s musical gems come and go and never fully develop, leaving the listener disappointed by how close the soundtrack came to musical greatness."
+Instead, the soundtrack's musical gems come and go and never fully develop, leaving the listener disappointed by how close the soundtrack came to musical greatness."
 Christian Clemmensen of Filmtracks reviewed the score on 5 November 2010 and praised the orchestrations for the film but heavily criticized the sparse use of Hedwig's Theme and the poor continuity in the score when compared to previous entries in the series.
 Charlotte Gardner from BBC commented that "Pope's orchestration is a work of genius, heightening the music's drama with a myriad of different instrumental colours" and the score "is equally affective – menacing, comforting, magic-tinged, powerful and fragile all in one.
 It's particularly striking for its smooth beauty, which remains present even when painting scenes dripping with evil or fraught with pain."
 She went on to say that "so far, so very good.
 However, there is one single but sizable question mark over whether this recording is going to completely hit the spot for Potter fans.
 This is a work more intent on painting an atmosphere than in giving the listener motivic handles on which to grasp."